norkos/account-management/README.md

     - solution: research ;)

 ### TODO list
-- repository pattern for DB and cache abstraction
-- real async req to db
 - extend load tests to inject events
 - play more with Heroku
   - check what resilience can be supported by Heroku